syncfusion-content/maui-docs/MAUI/Maps/legend.md

 ![Legend icon customization](images/legend/legend-appearance.png)

-N> You can refer to our [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our [.NET MAUI Maps Legend example](https://github.com/syncfusion/maui-demos/) that shows how to configure a Maps in .NET MAUI.

 ## Customize items layout

 The `ItemsLayout` property is used to customize the arrangement and position of each legend item.
 The default value is null.
 This property accepts any layout type.